9 min read

 In addition, some of the advantages of the PACC include the fact that security is enabled so that the transmission to the MapR Data Platform is encrypted to the communications are protected.
 In addition to that, you can authenticate at a container level so that you can ensure that your applications are only accessing the data that they're authorized to access.
 Scalability is a very important trait within MapR, so that if you want to expand your cluster because your volumes of data are growing, you simply provision a server with MapR, add it to the cluster, no extra sharding, no load balancing, you just add that node and you're ready to go.

 Of course, finally I had said that some of these extra persistent stores you need as part of your architecture.
 Think about a microservices architecture where you're simplifying applications moving from a monolithic type of architecture to more task-specific applications that work together.
-That's where MapR-DB and MapR Streams are particularly important, where you have files for logging MapR-DB for storing state.
-MapR-DB is especially useful when you have evolving, hierarchical and nested data stored in JSON format.
-Then MapR Streams as a means of communicating between each of those microservices in a very lightweight, reliable way.
+That's where MapR Database and (Now called MapR Event Store) are particularly important, where you have files for logging MapR Database for storing state.
+MapR Database is especially useful when you have evolving, hierarchical and nested data stored in JSON format.
+Then (Now called MapR Event Store) as a means of communicating between each of those microservices in a very lightweight, reliable way.

 Hopefully this Whiteboard Walkthrough gives you a good overview of how we can help with your containerized infrastructure.
 If you have any questions please field a comment below.
 Thanks for watching.